fscm/packer-aws-kafka/README.md

 #### Debian AMI's

-A list of all the Debian AMI id's can be found at the debian official page:
+A list of all the Debian AMI id's can be found at the Debian official page:
 [Debian oficial Amazon EC2 Images](https://wiki.debian.org/Cloud/AmazonEC2Image/)

 ### Usage